Galliformes / Phasianidae / Lyrurus

 Culture

-Male tail feathers have been popular adornments for Scottish Highland Dress hats, particularly Glengarry and Balmoral/Tam o' Shanter caps, worn by pipers in civilian and military pipe bands.
+Male tail feathers have been popular adornments for hats worn with Highland Dress since late Victorian times, commonly associated with Glengarry, Balmoral, or Tam o' Shanter caps.
+Worn by pipers in civilian and military pipe bands.
 Since 1904, all ranks of the Royal Scots and King's Own Scottish Borderers have worn them in full-dress headgear, a tradition continued by the Royal Regiment of Scotland.

 Source: Wikipedia · CC BY-SA 3.0